 No. The alumni status of a student's parents does not determine his/her residency status.
 To review Penn State's Residency Policy, click here.

 Possibly.
-If the biological parent of a student is a Pennsylvania resident, the student would be considered a resident for tuition purposes, provided that supporting documentation is provided with a residency appeal.
+If the biological parent of a student is a Pennsylvania resident, the student would be considered a resident for tuition purposes, provided that supporting documentation is provided with a residency review.

 No. Residency status will depend on consideration of the factors identified in the policy in order to determine whether the student has established a permanent, independent domicile in the Commonwealth.
 Unless the relative is a legal court-appointed guardian of the student, the relative's residency status does not impact the decision.
 The same applies to living with family friends who are residents of the Commonwealth.

 Possibly.
 A student who changes his/her place of residence from Pennsylvania to another state is required to give prompt written notice of this change to the University and shall be considered for reclassification effective with the date of such change.
-The written notice should be provided to the Residency Appeal Officer, 103 Shields Building, University Park, PA 16802.
+The written notice should be provided to the Residency Officer, 103 Shields Building, University Park, PA 16802.

 If a student has maintained continuous residence in the Commonwealth for other than educational purposes for a period of at least 12 months immediately prior to his/her initial enrollment at The Pennsylvania State University and, the student continues to maintain such separate residence, the residency of the parents generally does not come into play.